 Suffolk author secures publishing deal after 16-year wait

-A Sudbury-based writer who has received hundreds of rejections over the course of 16 years has finally secured a publisher for a debut novel.
+A Sudbury-based writer who has received hundreds of rejections over the course of 16 years has finally secured a publisher for their debut novel.

 Despite numerous knockbacks over the course of more than a decade, Ely Percy - originally from Renfrew near Glasgow - has now bagged a publishing deal for a whole trilogy based on the novel, Vicky Romeo Plus Joolz.

-With an extensive portfolio of short stories published in small press magazines as well as one non-fiction book, many might assume Mx Percy would have no problem getting their debut novel commissioned.
+With an extensive portfolio of short stories published in small press magazines as well as one non-fiction book, it might be assumed that Mx Percy would have no problem getting their debut novel commissioned.

-However, as an agender person, the road to publication has been tough due to “a really difficult couple of decades for writers from marginalised backgrounds”.
+However, as an agender person, they said the road to publication has been tough due to “a really difficult couple of decades for writers from marginalised backgrounds”.

 Speaking ahead of the book launch, Mx Percy was delighted to secure the deal for the “queer Glasgow trilogy” with publisher Knight Errant Press.

-“When Nathaniel Kunitsky from Knight Errant Press told me that he wanted to publish not one but three novels, I nearly fell off my seat,” Ms Percy said.
+“When Nathaniel Kunitsky from Knight Errant Press told me that he wanted to publish not one but three novels, I nearly fell off my seat,” Mx Percy said.